EloiseCresswell/EloiseCresswell/README.md

 🚀Set up GitHub Actions:
-Create a .github/workflows directory in your GitHub repository. ✅ Inside this directory, create a YAML file (e.g., deploy.yml) to define your CI/CD workflow. ✅ Configure the workflow to trigger on every push to the main branch.
-Define the steps needed to build and deploy your website.
+Create a .github/workflows directory in your GitHub repository. ✅ Inside this directory, create a YAML file (e.g., deploy.yml) to define your CI/CD workflow. ✅ Configure the workflow to trigger on every push to the main branch. ✅ Define the steps needed to build and deploy your website.
 Since it's a static site, you might only need to copy files to a server. ✅

 🚀Configure Deployment:
-Decide where you want to deploy your site.
-Since I have a domain name (eloisecresswell.studio), I'll need to host it somewhere.
-Choose a hosting provider.
-Options include GitHub Pages, Netlify, Vercel, AWS S3, or others.
-Set up your hosting provider to serve my website.
+Decide where you want to deploy your site using GitHub Pages Set up my hosting provider to serve my website.
 This might involve configuring DNS settings for my domain.

 🚀Connect Domain Name:
 Configure my DNS settings to point my domain (eloisecresswell.studio) to the hosting provider where my site is deployed.